CloudLabs-MOC/AI-102-AIEngineer/Instructions/13-bot-framework.md

     dotnet run
     ```

-    >**Note:** As before, when the bot starts, note the endpoint at which it is running is shown.
+    >**Note:** As before, when the bot starts, note that the endpoint at which it is running is shown.

 6. Start the Bot Framework Emulator, and select **Open bot (1)** by specifying the endpoint with the **`http://localhost:3978/api/messages` (2)** path appended, and select **Connect (3)**: